‘Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.’

 The right to read

 By the 1890s, as male undergraduate numbers grew, there was increasing demand on these privileged spaces and the women were edged out even further.
 Some male academics refused to allow female students into their lectures and laboratories.
-Distinguished women scholars had no automatic right to enter the University Library (even though some of the books and academic papers they had written and co-authored with male colleagues were stocked there).
-By 1897, the same year as the protest against women’s degrees, access to the library by ‘non-members’ (= all women) was reduced to a meagre two hours a day.2
+Distinguished women scholars had no automatic right to enter the University Library (even though some of the scholarly books and academic papers they had written and co-authored with male colleagues were stocked there).
+By 1897, the same year as the mass protest against Cambridge women students being given degrees, access to the library by ‘non-members’ (= men who were not members of the university, and women lecturers, scholars and scientists) was reduced to a meagre two hours a day.2

 A reading room of their own